pewpewlive/ppl-i18n/README.md

 Any contribution helps, even if its only a few words or phrases.
 (but please only contribute to languages you can speak; no Google Translate)

+For information on how to submit changes on github, take a look at this [guide](https://docs.github.com/en/free-pro-team@latest/github/managing-files-in-a-repository/editing-files-in-another-users-repository).

 If you contribute a significant amount, I'll put you in the credits!

 A few tips for contributing: